 After encounters – some closer than others – with Santa Fe historical figures like (at left) gambling magnate Maria Gertrudis Barcelo (“La Tules”), the Queen of Sin and free-lance spy, Flashman runs out on Susie and heads for California on his own.
 He leaves in the company of Cleonie, one of Susie’s younger prostitutes but soon sells out her and abandons her, too.
 (As always there’s a kind of Bret Maverick/ Jack Sparrow feel to Harry’s escapades.)

 Our protagonist winds up captured by Mangas Colorada’s Apaches and initiated into their tribe A Man Called Horse-style.
-Flashman is given in marriage to the chief’s daughter Takes Away Clouds Woman after saving her from Mexican Apache-hunters who tried to rape and kill her.
+Flashman is given in marriage to the chief’s daughter Takes Away Clouds Woman after saving her from Apache-hunters who tried to rape and kill her.
+(Namely, Glanton’s Raiders, whose savagery is legendary.)

 His new bride is as selfish, taciturn and deadly as he is, so Harry sweats out the arrival of Spring 1850 before making a desperate attempt at escape.
 The pursuing Apaches catch up with Flashman in the Jornada del Muerto Desert, where the Brit survives his one-man stand thanks to the arrival of the Cavalry in the form of his old friend Kit Carson.